Back

 • Prototypes may not fully reflect the functionality of the final application, which can lead to a discrepancy between expectations and reality.

-• Developing software and maintaining prototypes may require additional resources, including paying experienced team members.
+• Developing software and maintaining prototypes may require additional resources, including paying an experienced team.

 Suitable for